Rebuilding Nepal’s Healthcare System

 Here’s what Possible is doing to rebuild healthcare in one of the worst-hit districts.

 The earthquakes that struck Nepal in April 2015 represent the greatest natural disaster to befall Nepal in modern history.
 They killed almost 9,000 people and left an estimated 2.5 million people homeless.

 They have left the country in an “acute on chronic,” meaning an acute emergency has been layered on top of a chronic one.

-Nepal had a weak healthcare system before the earthquakes.
-In the aftermath, over 1,100 healthcare facilities were damaged or destroyed in the climate of heightened disease.
+Nepal had a frail public healthcare system before the earthquakes.
+In the aftermath, over 1,100 healthcare facilities were damaged or destroyed.

 We Are Committed to Building Back Differently

-To respond to this crisis, we are rebuilding the healthcare system in one of the worst-hit districts.
+To respond to this crisis, we are rethinking the healthcare system in one of the worst-hit districts.

-We signed a 10 year agreement with our government partners in Nepal to rebuild the healthcare system in Dolakha District, where over 85% of their healthcare facilities were damaged or destroyed.
+Our implementation partner, Nyaya Health Nepal, signed a 10-year agreement with the government in Nepal to rebuild the healthcare system in Dolakha District, where over 85% of their healthcare facilities were damaged or destroyed.

-We immediately began rebuilding 21 health clinics most frequently utilized by Nepal’s citizens.
-And we’ve taken over management of a main hospital hub, where we offer 24/7 inpatient, surgery, and emergency services.
+We supported rebuilding 21 health posts.
+And we’ve supported management of a main hospital hub, with 24/7 inpatient, surgery, and emergency services.

 It Wasn't Just One Day and It Wasn’t Just One Earthquake.